-Subsequent calls to rho() will return the median of the distribution $p_t/A/rescaling(y)$ (rather than p_t/A).
-Any calls to rho(jet) and sigma(jet) will include an additional factor of $rescaling(y{jet})$.
-Note that any overall factor in the rescaling function cancels out for rho(jet) and sigma(jet), but not for calls to rho() and sigma() (which are in any case less meaningful when a rapidity dependence is being assumed for the background).
+Subsequent calls to bge.estimate() will be based on the on median of the distribution $p_t/A/\text{rescaling}(y)$ (rather than p_t/A).
+Any calls to bge.estimate(jet) will include an additional factor of rescaling(y{jet}) in the resulting BackgroundEstimate.
+Note that any overall factor in the rescaling function cancels out for bge.estimate(jet), but not for calls to bge.estimate() (which are in any case less meaningful when a rapidity dependence is being assumed for the background).

-In ongoing studies [44], we have found that despite its use of an average background shape, the rescaling method generally performs comparably to local estimation in terms of its residual p_t dispersion after subtraction.
+We have found [44] that despite its use of an average background shape, the rescaling method generally performs comparably to local estimation in terms of its residual p_t dispersion after subtraction.
 Additionally, it has the advantage of reduced sensitivity to biases in events with high multiplicities of hard jets.